fecet/MIT-Multivariable-Calculus/MIT Multivariable Calculus.md

 $$
 d f=f_{x} d x+f_{y} d y+f_{z} d z=\frac{\partial f}{\partial x} d x+\frac{\partial f}{\partial y} d y+\frac{\partial f}{\partial z} d z
 $$
 N.B.
-Be sure to distinguish between $d​$ and $∂​$, which represent total differential and partial differential, respectively.
+Be sure to distinguish between $d$ and $∂$, which represent total differential and partial differential, respectively.
 When you use partial differentiation, remember that it cannot be simplified, such as:

 For total differentials, we have: $\frac{d f}{d x} \frac{d x}{d t}=\frac{d f}{d t}​$, but for partial differentiation, you can’t do this: $\frac{\partial f}{\partial x} \frac{\partial x}{\partial t} \neq \frac{\partial f}{\partial t}​$, $d f​$ isn’t $\Delta f​$, the total differential above can be explained by how infinitesimal changes in $x, y, z​$ affect $f​$, but Professor Denis Auroux prefers to interpret it as tangent approximation, $\Delta f \approx f_{x} \Delta x+f_{y} \Delta y+f_{z} \Delta z​$, when the $\Delta​$ variables tend to 0, approximate becomes equal.